dmytro/nagira/docs/CONFIGURATION.md

 ```

-For more details please see Sinatra configuratioin documentation.
+For more details please see Sinatra configuration documentation.

 ### Nagios files location